 4. Use agile methods

-Build your service using agile and user-centered methods as set out in the standard.
+Build your service using agile and user-centred methods as set out in the standard.
 Continuously and frequently iterate and improve on the service.

 5. Understand security and privacy issues